presenhuber/diploma-thesis/README.md

 3. Run 'make &lt;target&gt;'  (see Makefile for details)
 4. Run './zlahqr' in zlahqrv folder

-Further Compiler flags can be added
+Further preprocessor options can be added
 * -DOPENMP: parallel execution on CPU (OpenMP)
 * -DOPENACC: parallel execution on Nvidia GPU (OpenACC)
 * -DCUDA: parallel execution on Nvidia GPU (CUDA)